 Dick Forsberg, Head of Strategy for Avolon, published a challenging thought paper last year assessing aircraft appraisers.
-I want to respond to Dick’s thoughts wearing two hats – as the CEO of IBA, a leading aviation consultancy with some 30 years’ appraisal experience and data, and as the current chairman of the ISTAT International Appraisers’ Program.
+I want to respond to Dick’s thoughts wearing two hats – as the CEO of IBA, a leading aviation consultancy with some 30 years’ appraisal experience and data, and as the former chairman of the ISTAT International Appraisers’ Program.
 The timing is right for three reasons – Dick makes many excellent points that need to be kept front of mind as our industry develops; 2017 will likely be the most volatile market for years making appraisal opinion even more important; and Dick and I will debate our respective positions at the AFJ conference in Dublin and this serves as a prelude.

 Full disclosure – some of Dick’s themes sting a little.
 I’m keen to move the discussion forward rather than simply defending appraisers that, in the main, do an outstanding job in difficult circumstances.
 ISTAT, IBA and I imagine other leading appraisers are all investing in improving methodologies and it is fair to suggest that improvements are needed.

 Dick concluded his paper with a call to arms around seven areas and I will tackle each shortly.
 Before I do so, there are two overarching themes that I think need addressing for context.
 The first is that all large privately owned assets, from a car to a house to an oil tanker, warehouse, skyscraper or aircraft experience a range in values driven by a myriad of internal and external market forces.
 Aircraft are expensive so a 1-2% fluctuation in values often equals millions across a portfolio.
 I firmly believe that it is healthy therefore to have a range of opinions to consider, agreeing with Dick that more transparency around the methodology would be helpful.